 Co-operative Education Student of the Year

-- A completed application form (see below for application form);
+- completed application form (pdf)

 Starlene Hermanson, Business Information Systems

 We are pleased to announce that the winner of the 2020 Co-op Student of the Year is Starlene Hermanson.
 Starlene is a second year Business Information Systems student.
 She is an exemplar student, achieving and maintaining an exceptionally high academic standing throughout her entire program.
 Starlene very successfully completed her work term at the Saskatchewan Health Authority and was highly regarded by her supervisor and colleagues.
 Starlene is an exceptional role model for other students and we are very proud to have her associated with the Co-op program.

 The 2019 Co-operative Education Student of the Year is Pauline Johnson, a full-time student enrolled in the Business Information Systems program.
 In 2019, Pauline completed a Co-operative Education work term with Westridge Construction.
 During her studies, Pauline has maintained a very high academic standing.
 Pauline is an excellent ambassador for both Saskatchewan Polytechnic and Co-operative Education!